Page 7 - Monthly Archives: 2023

 If the Google Analytics 4 module was installed via the composer (check if vendor/magefan/module-google-tag-manager folder exists), then you need to run these simple CLI commands in Magento 2 directory:

-composer remove magefan/module-NAMEcomposer require magefan/module-NAME ^x.x.x# replace NAME with:# google-tag-manager - for Basic edition# google-tag-manager-plus - for Plus edition# google-tag-manager-extra - for Extra edition# replace x.x.x with the version you want to usephp bin/magento setup:upgradephp bin/magento setup:di:compilephp bin/magento setup:static-content:deploy
+composer remove magefan/module-NAMEcomposer require magefan/module-NAME ^x.x.x# replace NAME with:# google-tag-manager - for Basic edition# google-tag-manager-plus - for edition# google-tag-manager-extra - for Extra edition# replace x.x.x with the version you want to usephp bin/magento setup:upgradephp bin/magento setup:di:compilephp bin/magento setup:static-content:deploy

 Note: if you don't want your website to be down during deployment, try these .